AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_message_android.md

 ### Retrieve the historical messages of the specified conversation by pagination

-Refer to the following code to retrieve the historial messages from the specified conversation buy pagination.
-For each method call, a maximum number of 50 messages is returned.
+Refer to the following code to retrieve the historial messages from the specified conversation by pagination.
+For each method call, a maximum number of 50 messages are returned.

 ```java
 try {